cdktf/cdktf-provider-snowflake/docs/account.csharp.md

 Password for the initial administrative user of the account.

-Optional if the `ADMIN_RSA_PUBLIC_KEY` parameter is specified.
-For more information about passwords in Snowflake, see [Snowflake-provided Password Policy](https://docs.snowflake.com/en/sql-reference/sql/create-account.html#:~:text=Snowflake%2Dprovided%20Password%20Policy).
+Either admin_password or admin_rsa_public_key has to be specified.
+This field cannot be used whenever admin_user_type is set to SERVICE.
+External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#admin_password Account#admin_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#admin_password Account#admin_password}

 ---